hilalyazbek/AzureDevelopment/README.md

 ## Getting Started

-To start playing around with the code samples, check out the [Setup](#setup) section.
+To start playing around with the code samples.
 Each blog post will give you detailed instructions and explain what's going on in the corresponding project.

 ## Prerequisites